The directors present their report and financial statements for the year ended 31 October 2020.

 The principal activity of the Group continued to be that of independent financial advisers and investment managers.

 Results and dividends

-The Group continues to focus on organic growth and the integration of its acquisitions to drive revenue and profitability.
+The Group continues to focus on organic growth and generating leads though strategic marketing campaigns to increase brand awareness amongst the mass affluent population and to drive revenue and profitability.

 Mr A Hudson